The Ultimate Surfing Guide to Bali

 Also known as the ‘Island of 1,000 Temples’, locals believe Bali is blessed by the gods.
 With 271 miles (437 km) of coastline, idyllic breaks, barreling waves and laid-back atmosphere, it certainly seems to be.
-From a surfer’s standpoint, Bali truly is a paradise found.
+From a surfer’s standpoint, Bali truly is a paradise found because Bali cost of living.

 Immerse yourself in the Balinese cuisine and culture, and discover a unique tropical paradise where life still revolves around religious ceremonies and temples.
 Tap into your spiritual side by attending a yoga class in Bali that is bound to help you improve your surfing and reconnect with your roots.